-Of the 36 key deliverables that we planned to achieve over the full year, 30 are Complete (Blue), 4 have been Partially Achieved (Purple) and 2 have been postponed to 2022/23 (Grey).
+Of the 36 key deliverables set out in our Annual Operational Plan that we planned to achieve over the full year, 30 are Complete (Blue), 4 have been Partially Achieved (Purple) and 2 have been postponed to 2022/23 (Grey).
 This equates to an 83% completion rate over the year.
 The progress on those Partially Achieved or Postponed to 2022/23 is below.